Strep-tag® technology for cell isolation

 Reversible reagents for label-free cells

 All Fab-TACS®/Nano-TACS® cell isolation methods use reversible reagents to generate label-free cells.
-In this example, cells are stained with fluorescent Strep-Tactin®-Fab-Strep complexes.
-Adding biotin releases the Fab-Streps from Strep-Tactin® and causes their spontaneous dissociation from the cells.
+Adding biotin releases the Fab-Streps from Strep-Tactin® and causes their spontaneous dissociation from the cells due to their low affinity as monomers.

 In the Fab-TACS® approach that uses affinity chromatography as underlying isolation method, Fab-Streps of choice are loaded into columns containing an agarose coated with Strep-Tactin® that is suitable for traceless affinity cell selection (TACS).
 After the sample is applied, unwanted material is washed away.
 Finally, cells are eluted/released by adding biotin.
 Due to the low affinity of the Fab-Streps, they spontaneously dissociate from their target, yielding completely label-free cells.